 From Underland to Wonderland

-1999: eve of a new millennium, and Periplum launches its first offering in the crooked-floored bar cellar of The Levellers’ Metway Studios in Brighton.
+1999: eve of a new millennium, and we present our first show on the crooked-floored bar cellar of The Levellers’ Metway Studios in Brighton.
 ‘Artaud in Wonderland’ is a fantastical study of the Theatre of Cruelty’s creator.
 Swinging lanterns illuminate the dying madman’s defiant dreams.
-Poor of means yet rich in content, this is the first example of our trademark display of maximum imagination using minimum resources.
 The show toured until 2010.

 Music & Magick

 2001: ‘Rasputin’ is a study of the intense relationship the ‘mad monk’ had with Russia’s doomed monarchy.
-A family of string instruments, issuing forth like Russian dolls from a double bass, form the visual storyline by suggestion.
-Hung from the ceiling and swung like pendulums, they evoke machineries of oncoming revolution and war in a world teetering towards disaster.
+A family of string instruments, issuing forth like Russian dolls from a double bass, composed the visual storyline.
+The instruments were hung from the ceiling and swung like pendulums, evoking machineries of oncoming revolution and war in a world teetering towards disaster.

 With 2003’s site-specific ‘Crowley’ we become UK representatives in the Aurora Nova International Festival, converting a church’s vaults especially for a 40-show run.
-Our explorations into the imagery of mental and physical explosions and sounds of world travel are the beginning of a new direction towards intelligent spectacle.
+The show marks the beginning of a new approach to spectacle.

 Reaching for the Light

-Lighting up the sky with ominous embers, Arquiem (2005) is inspired by a murder ballad, and explores public space and entertainment as primal spectacle.
+'Arquiem' (2005) is inspired by a murder ballad, and explores public space and entertainment as primal spectacle.
 The crowd becomes a mob witnessing the execution of a boy who murdered his love.
-With powerful performances and intense visuals, the show is a hit of the National Theatre’s outdoor programme in 2006 & 2007 and toured nationally & internationally to 2010.
+With powerful performances and intense visuals, the show is part of the National Theatre’s outdoor programme in 2006 and 2007 and toured nationally & internationally to 2010.

-2007: in response to world events of recent years, our new spectacle ‘The Bell’ depicts a war-torn land with detonations & high-octane action in and around the audience.
-The public are called upon en masse to help re-raise a land reduced to rubble.
-With successful UK & international touring, The Bell continues to toll.
+‘The Bell’ (2007) depicts a war-torn land with surround action in and around the audience.
+The public are called upon to help re-raise a land reduced to rubble.
+With successful UK and international touring, The Bell continues to toll.

 Extending our educational work through residencies in Mexico in Autumn 2008, we work with 90 local performers to create site-specific performances at a roofless church in Mexico City and a derelict coffee plantation in Vera Cruz.

-‘Globe’ (2008) is a site-responsive interactive installation & performance as part of the award- winning Enchanted Parks event in Gateshead.
-Attended by 10,000 locals over 10 nights, our performance was a twisted fairytale delight drawing on local social history and the iconic Saltwell Towers.
+‘Globe’ (2008) is a site-responsive interactive installation and performance as part of the award-winning Enchanted Parks event in Gateshead.
+We performed a twisted fairytale drawing on local social history and the iconic Saltwell Towers.

 Beneath the Pavement, the beat…